danchoi/traderjoes-ipad/README.md

-# Trader Joes on the iPad
+# Trader Joe's on the iPad

 This is an open source iOS/Ruby project that puts Trader Joe's Fearless Flyer and Recipes on your iPad.
 It lets you navigate the content easily  using the iPad's